flowerinthenight/longsub/README.md

 AWS_ACCESS_KEY_ID
 AWS_SECRET_ACCESS_KEY

 # Optional.
-If non-empty, package will attempt
+If non-empty, longsub will attempt to
-# to assume this role using the key/secret above.
+# assume this role using the key/secret above.
 ROLE_ARN
 ```